Pfizer's rare heart disease drug succeeds in late-stage study

-(Reuters) - Pfizer Inc said on Thursday its drug tafamidis, for a rare and fatal disease associated with progressive heart failure, met the main goal in a late-stage study.
+(Reuters) - Pfizer Inc’s experimental drug to treat a rare and fatal disease linked to heart failure reduced deaths and need for hospitalizations in a late-stage study.

 The company’s clinical study investigated the efficacy, safety and tolerability of an oral dose of tafamidis capsules compared with a placebo in 441 patients.

-Pfizer said tafamidis showed statistically significant reduction in deaths and frequency of cardiovascular-related hospitalizations compared with a placebo at 30 months.
+Pfizer said tafamidis met the main goal of statistically significant reduction in deaths and frequency of cardiovascular-related hospitalizations compared with a placebo at 30 months.
 The data also showed that tafamidis was generally well tolerated by the enrolled patients.

 Tafamidis was being tested for the treatment of transthyretin cardiomyopathy, a condition that results from deposits of transthyretin protein in the heart, which leads to eventual heart failure.